 National Collective Labour Agreement: MARR applies the National Collective Labour Agreement for the Third Sector, the Distribution and Services field (Commerce).
-In some units (Capena and Cesenatico), for "historic" reasons, a local collective agreement is also applied.
 Under the National Collective Labour Agreement, the companies and the trade unions meet, normally within the first four months of each year, for the communication of information on relevant processes of reorganization, outsourcing, restructuring, etc. With the trade unions of the province of Rimini, where the Company has its registered office, an agreement has been in force since 2017 according to which, in the case of operational changes that involve the outsourcing of activities, MARR must inform the workers with 30 day's advance notice.